 Sure!
 I’ve had many people try this meal using store-bought vegan fish.
 When you buy the vegan fish at the store, this meal can come together in just about 10 minutes.

-My favorite store-bought vegan fish are these filets from Gardein.
+My favorite store-bought vegan fish are filets from Gardein.

 Serving and Storing Vegan Fish Tacos